 A Sunda clouded leopard diet includes various forest animals including sambar deer, birds, gray leaf monkeys, wild bearded pigs, and squirrels.
 This cat may also attack porcupines and young proboscis monkeys.
 They are stealthy and ambush their prey from the top of canopies.
 Not many animals prey on Sunda clouded leopards but they may be attacked by tigers.
-They are mainly hunted by humans for their coat and flesh.
+They are mainly hunted by humans for their coats and flesh.

 In Indonesia, Sunda clouded leopards are named 'rimau-dahan' which means 'tree tiger' or 'branch tiger'.
 They are also called 'entulu' in Malaysia.